etheriau/opsgenie-monit/README.md

 ## Other Uses ##

-While the script is written for monit specifically, we use it for a variety of alerts, especially for repeated triggers.
+While the script is written for monit specifically, we use it for various alerts, especially for repeated triggers.
 The use is:

 ```
     /etc/monit/opsgenie-trigger <summary> --description <description>